 Over the years, most of the beaches on the Costa Verde have become pebble beaches.
 However, it continues to be a place where Peruvians and foreigners go to stroll through its parks and boardwalks, to enjoy delicious meals in the restaurants that are located in front of the sea or even to surf, as there are several schools where they teach these sports.

-Costa Verde Miraflores
+Costa Verde in Miraflores

 Parque del Amor